fredrikzkl/FuryRacers/README.md

-# FuryRacers
+## FuryRacers
 Project files and code

 #Compiled Game
 The [link](https://github.com/fredrikzkl/FuryRacersCompiled/archive/master.zip) to the compiled FuryRacers.

-Download the repository as a zipfile.
+Unpack and start the exe file.
+Enjoy.

+#Important Notes